drewm27/speakerrankings/boombox-size-pages/B&O+Beolit+20.md

 layout: page
 title: B&O Beolit 20 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
 share-description: "The B&O Beolit 20 ranks #28 out of 70 total Boombox Size Portable Bluetooth Speakers.
-Find all the specifications and reviews in one place
+Find all the specifications and reviews in one place"
 ---

 The B&O Beolit 20 ranks #28 out of 70 total [Boombox Size Portable Bluetooth Speakers](/boombox-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.